Keith Richards: Honours

-In 2011, Rolling Stone magazine referred to Richards as the creator of "rock's greatest single body of riffs" on guitar, ranking him fourth on its list of the top 100 best guitarists.
+In 2010, David Fricke of Rolling Stone magazine referred to Richards as the creator of "rock's greatest single body of riffs" on guitar, and the magazine ranked him fourth on its list of the 100 greatest guitarists of all time.
 Rolling Stone also lists fourteen songs he co-wrote with Jagger on its "500 Greatest Songs of All Time" list.

+In 2023, Tom Waits honored his friend with a poem, "Burnt Toast To Keith".
+That same year, Richards was honoured in Dartford with a statue.
+In 2025, Richards was the first recipient of the Connecticut Governor’s Award of Excellence.

 Musical equipment

 Guitars

 Richards has a collection of approximately 3,000 guitars.
-Even though he has used many different guitar models, in a 1986 Guitar World interview Richards joked that no matter what model he plays, "[G]ive me five minutes and I'll make 'em all sound the same."
+Even though he has used many different guitar models, Richards joked in a 1986 Guitar World interview that, no matter what model he plays, "[G]ive me five minutes and I'll make 'em all sound the same."
 Richards has often thanked Leo Fender, and other guitar manufacturers for making the instruments, as he did during the induction ceremony of the Rolling Stones into the Rock and Roll Hall of Fame.